 And here is the finished result!…. two of our most popular breakfast options and which we are extremely proud to serve at Post Office House Bed and Breakfast.
 We also serve Robson’s smoked haddock as a special addition to our breakfast menu at Christmas and New Year.
 Take a trip to The Kipper Shop at Robson’s and take some fish home with you, kippers and other fish can be bought vacuum-packed, a reminder of your holiday in Northumberland!
 Another must-do when visiting Craster is a walk along to Dunstanburgh Castle, it is simply stunning, that’s all we are going to say!
 Treat yourself also to one of Mick Oxley’s beautiful seascapes, you can find Mick in his gallery just a few metres from Robson’s, then call in for a pint at the Jolly Fisherman!

-We are very much looking forward at being able to deliver our delicious fish breakfasts to our guests again when we can reopen – hopefully sometime very soon.
+We are very much looking forward at being able to deliver our delicious fish breakfasts to our guests again when we finally reopen again from 24th July!